ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 a display name and logo.
 The registration record can also limit a given client to ask for certain kinds of information and access, or be limited to specific interaction mechanisms at runtime.

-It also is sensible to pre-register client instances when the software is acting on its own behalf, without the need for a runtime approval by a resource owner or any interaction with an end-user.
+It also is sensible to pre-register client instances when the software is acting autonomously, without the need for a runtime approval by a resource owner or any interaction with an end-user.
 In these cases, an AS needs to rest on the trust decisions that have been determined prior to runtime in determining what rights and tokens to grant to a given client instance.